Studio Voltaire: National exhibitions and events

-2021

 In 2021 Studio Voltaire reopened following a £2.8m renovation project designed by the architects Matheson Whiteley.
 The project took existing studio space for 30 artists and increased its capacity to 75, as well as improving the quality and heating of the studios.
 Studio Voltaire's design shop, House of Voltaire, was given a permanent home as part of the renovation works.

+The Loewe Foundation / Studio Voltaire Award international artist residency was established in 2021.
+It comes with a year-long studio space at Studio Voltaire, a £25,000 ($32,522) stipend for accommodations and living costs, a production and travel budget, and a professional development program.
+Recipients have since included Beatrix Pang (2022) and Prajakta Potnis (2024).